table of contents

 Who is a candidate for hair transplantation?

-As with any surgical procedure, there are risks/side effects associated with hair transplantation.
-These may vary somewhat based on the harvesting technique used (FUT vs. FUE).
-The most common side effects include (Küçüktaş, 2017):
+As with any surgical procedure, hair transplantation has some risks and side effects.
+These may vary somewhat based on the harvesting technique (FUT vs. FUE).
+The most common side effects include (Zito, 2021):

 - Swelling (most common)